Last updated on July 8th, 2021 at 02:39 pm

 Give a free gift

 Incentivizing your audience is a surefire way to get them to take the action you want them to take.
 Having your audience do something for your business before they can receive the free gift could significantly increase your engagement and sales.
 By having your audience refer a friend in order to receive the free gift, you are increasing brand awareness while catering to the wants and needs of your current customers by offering them something.
 This is the gift that keeps on giving.

 Who doesn’t love a good coupon when going on a shopping spree?
 With the holidays comes a giant list of gifts to buy for friends and family.
 Make it a little easier on your customer’s wallets by offering coupons and discounts that can’t be resisted.
 There are many days dedicated to sales around the holidays that you can easily take advantage of.
 Between Black Friday and Cyber Monday, you can generate significantly more sales than even your best day.

 Don’t forget print marketing

 In the world of social media, it can be easy to overlook marketing methods of the past, such as print marketing.
 While many people spend a lot of time online these days, print marketing is still a successful tactic that should not be ignored.
 Consider designing an eye catching banner to put on display on your store front.
-This will help attract those passing by, but don’t limit yourself to just that.
+Custom banners will help attract those passing by, but don’t limit yourself to just that.
 If you’re looking to attract customers from all over, consider a direct mail campaign.
-A holiday postcard could be just what someone needs to get them into your store.
-Last but not least, print some flyers to hand out and post around your neighborhood.
+A holiday postcards could be just what someone needs to get them into your store.
+Last but not least, print some business flyers to hand out and post around your neighborhood.
 Create a catchy offer and make sure your design stands out to catch everyone’s attention.

 For most businesses, the holiday season is one of the busiest times of the year.
 Make the most out of it by utilizing these holiday marketing tips for small businesses to grow your customer base and end the year on a high note.